 Docents are trained teaching guides who lead school and adult groups on Museum tours, and take the Museum on Wheels programs to schools and adult groups around the county.
 A six-month comprehensive course in natural history begins mid-September and continues through the end of March.
 A two-year commitment, monthly meetings, and 10 hours of continuing education each year are expected.
 Apply today.

 Canyoneers have been leading guided nature hikes throughout San Diego County since 1972.
 They receive a comprehensive class taught by our scientists and local experts on the natural history of the San Diego region.
-A nine-week training course in natural history begins the first Saturday after Labor Day and continues through the first of November.
-A commitment to lead 16 hikes over a two-year period is expected.
+A ten-week training course in natural history begins the first Saturday after Labor Day and continues through the first of November.
+A commitment to lead 12 hikes over a two-year period is expected.
+Apply today.

 Museum Whalers provide naturalist interpretation December–October on whale-watching cruises.
 An 8-session training course begins the first week in October and continues through the first week in December.
 A minimum of three cruises per month (including one weekend cruise) during the whale-watching season is expected.
 Please note the there will be no training for the fall 2014 season.
 Apply in 2015 for the fall training.

 Gain valuable work experience and/or earn college credit working with children Pre-K through Grade 6 in a fun, summer-camp setting.
 Camps are held mid–June through August.
 Camps are one week long either morning (8–12:30) or afternoon.
 (Noon–4:30).
 Volunteers must be age 16 or older.
 A two-week minimum half-day commitment is required for Summer Camp Aides and five weeks is required for Teaching Assistants.
 All positions for Summer 2014 have been filled.
 Please try again next year.